About this artwork

 - 41.9 × diam.
 67.3 cm (16 1/2 × diam.
 26 1/2 in.)

-- Restricted gift of the Antiquarian Society through the Mr. and Mrs. William Y. Hutchinson Fund
+- Purchased with funds provided by the Antiquarian Society through the Mr. and Mrs. William Y. Hutchinson Fund